 More About Michael

 Michael’s family has been apart of the Kansas City legal community since the 1940’s.
 Michael's love of law cultivated as he watched his father practice law growing up and dreamt of following in his footsteps.
-Michael grew up playing golf and ended up going to Drake University in Des Moines, Iowa on a golf and academic scholarship.
+Michael grew up playing golf and ended up going to Drake University in Des Moines, Iowa on a golf and academic scholarship where he was on the All-Missouri Valley Academic First Team.

-Running a firm with Brian keeps Michael very busy but he always finds time to spend with his wife, Melissa, and two (soon to be three) kids.
+Running a firm with Brian keeps Michael very busy but he always finds time to spend with his wife, Melissa, and his three young children.
 Michael spends most of his free time at his children's sporting events, the gym, and still trying to chase the golf ball around the golf course.

 Michael and Melissa also love to travel, some of the coolest places him and Melissa have been to together include Thailand, Laos, Cambodia, and Japan.